 Personal Independence Payment (PIP)

-Personal Independence Payment (PIP) is a new benefit designed to help people with disabilities live more independently and to support those in greatest need.
-Subject to the Welfare Reform Bill for Northern Ireland becoming law, PIP will replace Disability Living Allowance (DLA) for eligible people of working age (16 to 64 years old).
+Personal Independence Payment (PIP) is a new benefit designed to help people with disabilities live more independently and to support those in greatest need. it is proposed that PIP will replace Disability Living Allowance (DLA) for eligible people of working age (16 to 64 years old).

 PIP will help towards some of the extra costs that come from having a long term health condition or disability.
 This means ill-health or a disability that is expected to last 12 months or longer.
 If you are eligible for PIP you can choose to spend it in a way that suits you best.